sandeepsa1/nlp/README.md

 ## NLP Projects
-This repository contains my NLP projects.
+This repository contains few medium sized NLP projects.
 Each folder within the repository are separate virtual environments representing a separate code implementation, accompanied by a README.md file explaining its functionalities.

 ## Table of Contents